jamespohalloran/tina-debug-kaliriu/content/english/_index.md

   title: Why Work With Us
   description: ''
 steps:
-  title: Our steps to a great UI/UX design
+  title: Our Steps to a Great UI/UX Design
   description: Great design is essential to build trust.
 Our process to achieve that
     level of quality is as follows.
   step_1_title: Briefing